-Brave Behind Bars, based out of The Educational Justice Institute at MIT, is an introductory computer science and career-readiness program for incarcerated people.
+Brave Behind Bars is a college-accredited introductory computer science and career-readiness program for incarcerated people.
 Taught both online and in-person, our Summer '21 pilot cohort brought together 25 women from four correctional facilities across New England.
-In Summer '22, we expanded our program to include 40 men and women from six correctional facilities across the eastern United States.
+In Summer '22, we expanded our program to include 40 men and women from six correctional facilities, and our 2023 program has grown to support 55 incarcerated men and women from across the eastern United States.
 Together, our students develop skills in digital literacy, web design, and career-readiness, building websites to help address some of society's most pressing issues.

 The US has the highest incarceration rate in the world, and the incarceration rate in the United States has more than quadrupled in the last four decades.
 These high rates are partly caused by recidivism: those who are released from prison almost always return.
 Educational programs have been shown to drastically reduce recidivism, but educational opportunities fall below demand and often don't equip students with marketable skills.
 At Brave Behind Bars, we address this challenge by helping incarcerated people develop the technical skills and self-efficacy needed to thrive post-release.